-Intense, smart, and focused behind the plate and at it.
-Makes good contact with the bat, hits with some pop, and bats well in the clutch.
-Guards the plate like a bodyguard.
+Intense, smart and focused behind the plate, he also makes good contact with the bat, hits with some pop and is decent in the clutch.
+Usually guides pitchers very well.

 Flaws: : His trademark intensity sometimes gets the better of him.
 Can be run on easily.
-Would produce more runs and hit for even better average if he were more patient with the bat.
+Would produce more runs and hit for even better average if he were more patient at the dish.

 The Cardinals are just giving him a day off after two-straight starts behind the plate.
 He's been a nice, productive addition to the lineup since the Cardinals brought him in and should prove to be an even better option once playoff baseball starts up.Analyst: Howard Bender

 Pierzynski has down a respectable job both behind the plate and in the batter's box since joining the Cardinals, going 10-for-32 (.313 BA) with one home urn and four RBI in nine games played.
 He will likely continue to earn the starting nod over Tony Cruz on a regular basis, but outside of NL-only leagues he should be left on the waiver wire.
 Analyst: Matthew Beck

 Pierzynski is now 8-for-25 (.320 BA) with one extra-base hit and two RBI since joining the Cardinals, which is a much better start than how he began the season with the Red Sox.
 Although he is seeing regular at-bast with Yadier Molina on the disabled list, at this point in his career he isn't going to off much outside of a home run here and there, so no reason to make him an investment outside of NL-only formats.Analyst: Matthew Beck